godfat/slow-uploading/README.md

 # Demonstration for Slow Uploading Issue on Heroku Cedar Stack with Unicorn

+TL;DR: To address slow uploading issue for Unicorn, either use Nginx or Rainbows! with EventMachine (until something could replace EventMachine).

+## The Example Application

 We take this very simple application which parses POST body as an example:

 ``` ruby